 How to take Care for Your Dentures?

-Handle your dentures gently to avoid bending or damaging the plastic or clasps.
+• Handle your dentures gently to avoid bending or damaging the plastic or clasps.

-Clean your mouth thoroughly after removing your dentures by using a soft-bristled toothbrush on your natural teeth and a soft toothbrush or gauze on your tongue, cheeks, and the roof of your mouth.
+• Clean your mouth thoroughly after removing your dentures by using a soft-bristled toothbrush on your natural teeth and a soft toothbrush or gauze on your tongue, cheeks, and the roof of your mouth.
 Remove any dental adhesive left on your gums.

-Avoid using denture cleansers inside your mouth.
+• Do not use denture cleansers inside your mouth.

 Conclusion

-If you have any further questions or are considering dentures, consult with US to find the best solution for your needs.
+If you have further questions or are considering dentures, consult with US to find the best solution for your needs.
 CONTACT US !!

 Alternatives to Dentures